flutter/website/src/release/breaking-changes/image-provider-load-buffer.md

 }
 ```

-In both cases you may choose to keep the previous implementation of `ImageProvider.load`
+In both cases you might choose to keep the previous implementation of `ImageProvider.load`
 to give users of your code time to migrate as well.

 ## Timeline